consists of games with, as the title suggests

 - All There in the Script: The only way you would know the names of Baron Rosso and Frankie Solido is by looking in the game files of LEGO Racers 2.

 - Anachronism Stew: Kings, pirates, adventurers, space racers, and pharaohs all racing together.
 It's a world of toys, after all.

-- And Your Reward Is A Cool Car: In the first game, you get to use the entire Cool Car set of the newest champion, assuming that you achieve first place.
+- And Your Reward Is Clothes: In the first game, you get to use the entire Cool Car set of the newest champion, assuming that you achieve first place.
 Dropped in the second; beating champions means extra upgrades for your car.